-Information from the Needs Analysis tells us that there are higher levels of Black/African/Caribbean/Black British people (11%), white other (13%) and lower levels of Asian/Asian British people engaging with the service compared to the Bristol population.
+Information from the Needs Analysis tells us that there are higher levels of Black/African/Caribbean/Black British people, white other and lower levels of Asian/Asian British people engaging with the service compared to the Bristol population in 2011.
+However, this census data is now out of date and is no longer thought to correspond with averages in Bristol.